 (c) Coordinated outreach to financial institutions.
 Initiate a dialogue with financial institutions such as the World Bank, the Asian Development Bank or the European Investment Bank to explore funding opportunities for non-Parties (e.g., to finance/reduce the costs of mitigation measures).
-This could be the role of the secretariat;
+This could be the role of the secretariat and/or TFICAP;

 (d) Develop a mid-term strategy and/or country-specific implementation action plans for current non-Parties.
 Develop a specific mid-term strategy for non-Parties, drawing an appropriate distinction between the three following groups of current non-Parties: (a) the countries of Eastern Europe, the Caucasus and Central Asia; (b) the Western Balkan countries; and, (c) Türkiye.
 Such a strategy should identify what is technically and politically feasible for these countries by certain target years.
-This strategy could also be paired with country-specific implementation action plans that provide more detail on the steps countries would need to follow to improve implementation of the amended Gothenburg Protocol and make progress towards ratification. developed
+This strategy could also be paired with country-specific implementation action plans that provide more detail on the steps countries would need to follow to improve implementation of the amended Gothenburg Protocol and make progress towards ratification.
+This could be coordinated by the Secretariat as part of the Convention’s capacity building work.

 III.
-Advantages and disadvantages of policy options
+Analysis of policy options

-25. Section III discusses the advantages and disadvantages of the policy options described in section II and combinations thereof.
+23. Section III provides an analysis of the risks, the advantages and disadvantages of the policy options described in section II and combinations thereof.
 This includes specific considerations for countries of Eastern Europe, the Caucasus and Central Asia, Western Balkan countries and Türkiye.
+Regarding the analysis of the CH4 options, we refer to paragraph 13(c), where the information and analysis on the CH4 options was largely collected..

-A. Advantages/disadvantages of approach 1: Continue with the amended Gothenburg Protocol in its current form
+A. Approach 1: Continue with ratifying and implementing the amended Gothenburg Protocol (no revision)

-26. The Convention has 51 Parties, 31 of which are Parties to the original Gothenburg Protocol and 27 of which have accepted the 2012 amendments thereto.
-Among Parties to the Protocol as amended are the European Union and most of its member States, countries of Western Europe and of North America.
+24. The Convention has 51 Parties, 31 of which are Parties to the original Gothenburg Protocol and 28 of which have accepted the 2012 amendments thereto.
+Among Parties to the Protocol as amended are the European Union and most of its member States, Norway, Switzerland, United Kingdom, and Canada and the United States of America.
 Countries of Eastern Europe, the Caucasus and Central Asia, Western Balkan countries and Türkiye have not yet ratified the amended Protocol.
 The review of the amended Gothenburg Protocol concluded that the emission reduction potential for current non-Parties is still particularly large.
 More ratifications and improved implementation could increase the effectiveness of the amended Gothenburg Protocol.
 Among possible initiatives to remove barriers towards ratification, helping countries to improve their emission inventories seems to be the most helpful one.

-27. A possible advantage of relevance for approach 1 seems to be that, in the absence of any other policy developing activity, current and possible new Parties would have the opportunity to fully focus on the implementation of the Gothenburg Protocol as amended.
-However, developments since 2012 indicate that it is unlikely that a large number of additional Convention Parties will ratify the amended Protocol.
+25. A possible advantage of relevance for approach 1 seems to be that, in the absence of any other policy developing activity, current and possible new Parties would have the opportunity to fully focus on the implementation of the Gothenburg Protocol as amended.
+However, developments since 2012 indicate that it is unlikely that a large number of additional Convention Parties will ratify the amended Protocol due i.a. to its complexity.
 The long-term objectives of the Gothenburg Protocol are unlikely to be achieved with approach 1.

+26. A clear disadvantage to this approach is that no significant further emission reductions would be expected.
+Combined with enhanced capacity building, awareness raising and/or other voluntary actions, some further progress in achieving reductions and objectives can of course be expected, but this is unlikely to be sufficient.